The indecomposable objects in the center of Deligne's category $Rep(S_t)$: The Grothendieck ring of the center of Rep St

 This way, $\cZ(\Rep_\Bbbk G_{\geq 0})$ obtains the structure of an abelian $\Bbbk$-linear symmetric monoidal category with biexact tensor product such that $\End(\one)=\Bbbk$. \end{lemma} \begin{proof} Given a fixed choice of adjunctions of $\Ind_{G_n\times G_m}^{G_{n+m}}$ and $\Res_{G_n\times G_m}^{G_{n+m}}$ we obtain that the two left adjoints $\Ind_{G_{n+m}\times G_k}^{G_{n+m+k}}\circ\big(\Ind_{G_n\times G_m}^{G_{n+m}}\boxtimes \ide\big)$ and $\Ind_{G_{n}\times G_{m+k}}^{G_{n+m+k}}\circ\big(\ide\boxtimes \Ind_{G_m\times G_k}^{G_{m+k}}\big)$ of the corresponding restriction $\Res^{G_{n+m+k}}_{G_n\times G_m\times G_k}$ are canonically naturally isomorphic by the Yoneda Lemma and hence necessarily coherent.
 Similarly, one proves the coherence of the natural isomorphisms

 The category $\cZ(\Rep_\Bbbk G_{\geq 0})$ is abelian and $\Bbbk$-linear as a direct sum of such categories.
-Note that $V\odot W$ is exact as it is given by the composition of the the exact functors of external tensor product \cite{EGNO}*{Section~1.11} and induction.
+Note that $V\odot W$ is exact in both arguments as it is given by the composition of the exact functors of external tensor product \cite{EGNO}*{Section~1.11} and induction.
 Further, The natural isomorphisms

 square to the identity and give $\cZ(\Rep_\Bbbk G_\geq 0)$ the structure of a symmetric monoidal category. \end{proof} In the terminology of \cite{EGNO}*{Def.~4.2.3}, $\cZ(\Rep_\Bbbk G_{\geq 0})$ is a \emph{ring category}.
 Note that it does not have duals since there are no morphisms from $V\odot W$ to $\one\in \cZ(\Rep_\Bbbk G_0)$ as soon as either $V$ or $W$ are of degree at least $1$.
 Moreover, \Cref{lem:Ztower} shows that the category $\cZ(\Rep_\Bbbk G_{\geq 0})$ is an $\mN$-graded monoidal category with respect to the grading given by